 When I have eggs, all I add to it is vegetables.
 Steamed, boiled, fried or fresh, one sort or all mixed together, but nothing else.
 And I never feel bloated, stuffed or uncomfortable in any other way.
 It makes me feel satiated and not tired, at the same time.

-If I had eggs with potatoes, french fries or bread for lunch, I would be sleepy after that.
+If I had eggs with potatoes, french fries, or bread for lunch, I would be sleepy after that.
 I’ve experienced it many times.
 The combination of proteins and carbs does need a lot of energy to be processed so your brain feels dull for a while.
 It is also easy to consume more energy than you really need and store it in form of fat then.

 But let’s get back to our topic.
 Are eggs good for us?
-All the studies I have found, the TV show I mentioned and my personal experience show that eggs are very good for us and do not increase cholesterol levels if they are not consumed as a part of a high-carb and high-energy diet.
+All the studies I have found, the TV show I mentioned, and my personal experience show that eggs are very good for us and do not increase cholesterol levels if they are not consumed as a part of a high-carb and high-energy diet.

-In other words, if you don’t overeat and have a few eggs for lunch every day accompanied by vegetables and if you don’t eat excessive amounts of bread, potatoes and rice, let alone sugary foods like cookies, chocolate and cakes, you have nothing to worry about.
+In other words, if you don’t overeat and have a few eggs for lunch every day accompanied by vegetables and if you don’t eat excessive amounts of bread, potatoes, and rice, let alone sugary foods like cookies, chocolate, and cakes, you have nothing to worry about.

-So let me some it up.
+So let me sum it up.
 Do eggs increase cholesterol levels?
 Based on the research, they don’t.
 As a part of a healthy diet, they are one of the best foods you can have.